RitoChak/Linear-Algebra-for-Machine-Learning-and-Data-Science/README.md

+# Linear Algebra for Machine Learning and Data Science
-# Mathematics for Machine Learning and Data Science Specialization - Coursera
+## Mathematics for Machine Learning and Data Science Specialization - Coursera

 Mathematics for Machine Learning and Data Science Specialization offered by deeplearning.ai , instructed by Luis Serrano on Coursera.